ansible-community/antsibull-nox/docs/config-file.md

 * `ruff_autofix_select: list[str]` (default `[]`):
   Selects which rules to fix.
   Will be passed with `--select`.
-  An empty list will pass no `--select`, which runs all available fixers.
+  An empty list passes no `--select` option and runs all available fixers.

 ### `ruff check` (part of the `codeqa` session)